 The study also outlined that risks of hearing loss decreased within 5 years of quitting smoking.

 Unfortunately, it’s not only smokers who are at risk of hearing loss.
 This JAMA study found that a non-smoker living with a smoker is twice as likely to develop hearing loss than someone not exposed to smoking.
 Another study focused on the risks posed to teenagers who live with a smoker.
 It found that their risk of developing hearing loss is 2-3 times more likely.

 The carbon monoxide and nicotine that is inhaled from cigarettes or second hand smoke can cause physiological reactions that in turn have a negative impact on hearing health.
 These include:

 Given that it can sometimes take time to notice a hearing loss, if you’re a smoker, we recommend booking yourself in for a hearing assessment.
-Get in touch with the hearing specialists at Hearing Balance & Speech Center, call us on 1-800-HEAR-IT-1.
-Alternatively, click here to request an appointment online.
+Seeking treatment for a hearing loss will help to minimize the impact that it can have on your quality of life.
+Don’t delay, book an appointment with the team at Hearing Balance & Speech Center.
+Give us a call on 203-774-5642 or book a consultation with us today.